 Think about your best online shopping experience.
-Navigating the pages is fast and intuitive, the content loads quickly, and the products are clearly organized and a breeze to sort through.
+Navigating the pages is fast and intuitive, the content loads quickly, and the products are a breeze to sort through.
 Not a single time does the website make you feel lost, overwhelmed, or confused.
-Quite the opposite — you find what you are looking for in a heartbeat and even discover a few additional items that pique your interest.
-The experience is so quick and effortless that before you know it, you have completed the checkout process and are excitedly anticipating the upcoming delivery.
+Quite the opposite.
+You find what you are looking for in a heartbeat and even discover some additional items that pique your interest.
+The experience is so effortless that before you know it, you are excitedly expecting an upcoming delivery.
 Thanks to its user-friendly website, the company has gained another happy customer.

 The business impact of great user experience is quite impressive.
-Not surprisingly, an easy and intuitive design is a key contributor to healthy conversion rates — it has been shown to increase conversion by 400% — double of what a beautifully-crafted interface can do.
-After all, why would you abandon a website that not only offers everything you need but is also a joy to use?
+Not surprisingly, an easy and intuitive design is a key contributor to healthy conversion rates.
+It has been shown to increase conversion by 400% — double of what a beautifully-crafted interface can do.
+After all, why would you abandon a website that offers everything you need and is a joy to use?
 Just as the user-friendly website can help conversion, negative user experience can make people forgo your services.
-For example, research has shown that 21% of US online shoppers have abandoned an order in the past three months only because the checkout process was “too long or complicated.”
+Research has shown that 21% of US online shoppers have abandoned an order for one, single reason.
+The checkout process was “too long or complicated.”

 In addition to playing a role in conversion, usability can also make or break your SEO ranking.
 Google has introduced algorithms to detect and analyze the experience of users as they interact with your website.
-Slow loading, pages that don’t work well on a mobile screen, and confusing navigation are only some of the usability-related reasons Google can move your site down the list of search results and send your target customers to the competition.
+Slow-loading pages and confusing navigation can move your site down the list of results, sending your customers to the competition.

 Luckily, there are proven techniques you can use to enhance the online experience of your customers.
-Listed below are six steps you can take towards offering a more user-friendly experience.
+Listed below are six steps you can take towards creating a more user-friendly website.

 Make it quick and effortless for users to achieve their goals